KamranAzeem/learn-letsencrypt/README.md

 ```

+Lets pull a wild-card certificate for our domain `demo.wbitt.com` from LetsEncrypt Staging server, using DNS challenge.
 To obtain the Staging certificates and store them on the disk, replace `--dry-run` with `test-cert`, as shown below:

 ```
 [root@jumpbox ~]# certbot certonly --test-cert --preferred-challenges=dns --dns-route53  -d *.demo.wbitt.com